BidSwitch Targeting Groups

 If you enable website targeting, you can configure the following settings.

-• User Traffic Synced: To only receive bid requests from matched users and specific user ID sources of your choice, check the Only Synced Users option.
+• Addressability: To only receive bid requests from matched users and specific user ID sources of your choice, check the Addressable Requests option and select Addressable Requests from the dropdown list.
 You can find detailed information on passing multiple user IDs in the Extended Identifiers section.

-To select EID Sources for targeting, use the dropdown list and mark the checkboxes against the EID sources you want to target; to add a Custom EID Type, enter them into the field below.
+To select EID Sources for targeting, use the dropdown list and mark the checkboxes against the addressable sources you want to target; to add a Custom EID Type, enter them into the field below.
+You can find more details below

 You can find more details below in the Extended ID Provider Targeting block.

-• Declared App Source: You can also block traffic that does not contain a site domain in the bid request by selecting the Declared app source checkbox.
+• Declared Website Domain: You can also block traffic that does not contain a site domain in the bid request by selecting the Declared app source checkbox.
 See the Site Object section for the details of these fields.

 • Exclude or Include Lists You can create exclude or include lists for domains on which you wish to bid or avoid.
 An exclude list means that you do not wish to bid on the given domains, and an include list means you only want to bid on those particular domains.
 You can block (or target) traffic down to the subdomain level, but not below that level, i.e. individual pages.